leovigna/agent-coeus/docs/PATTERNS/mcp-tool-libraries.md

 The process is divided into two main parts:
 1.  **Creating the Library**: The initial setup of a new `mcp-tools-*` package.
-2.  **Adding a Tool**: The layered pattern for adding a new tool within an existing library.
+2.  **Adding a Tool**: The consolidated pattern for adding a new tool within an existing library.

 ---